-It is important to use hot water to wash the clothes and pillowcases because the hot water solution quickly removes the sweat stains compared to the cold water.
-Let’s read the various techniques you can use to get rid of sweat stains from pillowcases.
+It is important to use hot water to wash clothes and pillowcases because the hot water solution quickly removes sweat stains compared to cold water.
+Let’s read about the various techniques you can use to get rid of sweat stains from pillowcases.

 Use white vinegar

 White vinegar is a vital cleaning agent used to remove stains from any kind of surface and fabric.
 It is readily available in every kitchen.
 Now, if your pillowcases are dirty because of sweat stains, then you can remove the stains in this way.